runatlantis/atlantis/runatlantis.io/docs/custom-workflows.md

 - The autoplan file updated to trigger off of `**/cdk.tf.json`
 - The output of `cdktf synth` has to be committed to the pull request
 - Optional: Use `pre_workflow_hooks` to run `cdktf synth` as a double check
+- Optional: There isn't a requirement to use a repo `atlantis.yaml` but one can be leveraged if needed.

 #### custom image